-Membership in the Graduate Faculty is a requirement for service as a Major Advisor.
 In addition, the faculty member must show evidence of being an established principal investigator with sources of research space and financial support, undertaking an independent Program in biomedical research.
 The Major Advisor is required to assume financial responsibility for the student at stipend levels set by the Graduate School and health insurance during his/her tenure in the faculty member's laboratory.
-The Major Advisor is responsible for monitoring student time commitment as defined in Section 1.8.4.
-It is the duty of the Major Advisor to maintain and guide the student's satisfactory steady progress toward the degree and to ensure that the student becomes a well-educated, productive research scientist.
-The Major Advisor must demonstrate that sufficient research and stipend and health insurance financial resources are available on an annual basis.
+The Major Advisor must demonstrate that sufficient research, stipend and health insurance financial resources are available on an annual basis.
 The Advisor must notify the Program Director in advance of funds termination that may jeopardize the continued participation of a student in the laboratory.